Chanute, Kansas: Airports

 Chanute Martin Johnson Airport (FAA Identifier: CNU) is a general aviation airport with a 4,255-foot runway and taxiway.
 Expansion of services and infrastructure is in the planning stages, including new T-hangars and pavement improvements.

 Infrastructure

 In October 2014, the City of Chanute announced it planned to establish a municipal-operated broadband network, offering 1 Gigabit Internet connectivity for about US$70 per month.
-AT&T, which currently offers only 6 megabit DSL service to the town (at a higher price), filed a petition with the Kansas Corporation Commission to intervene in the city's proposed offering, arguing it has the right to intervene since a 1947 law requires the commission to approve any bond issue the city would use to finance the construction.
+AT&T, which currently offers only 6 megabit DSL service (at a higher price), filed a petition with the Kansas Corporation Commission to intervene in the city's proposed offering, arguing it has the right to intervene since a 1947 law requires the commission to approve any bond issue the city would use to finance the construction.

 In April 2015, incoming city commissioners voted not to issue bonds and to temporarily halt the plans on municipal operated broadband, pending further public discussion and a public vote.

-The city now owns its own electric power plant which has caused utilities to rise significantly in contrast to neighboring towns.
-The city offers no payment plan for those in need.
+The city now owns its own electric power plant which has caused utilities to rise significantly in contrast to neighboring cities.